steinwurf/steinwurf-docs/source/contribution/contribution.rst

 Sign-off per commit
 ...................

-For this option or approach is based on the sign off procedure described `here
+This option is based on the sign off procedure described `in this guide
 <http://gerrit.googlecode.com/svn/documentation/2.0/user-signedoffby.html>`_

 The copyright sign-off is used per commit, and as such is a more temporary